-Pursuant to the Advisory Agreement and Operating Partnership Agreement, DST Properties are included when calculating the fixed advisory fee and the performance participation allocation due to the

-Advisor.
-Furthermore, because the Advisor funds certain Dealer Manager personnel costs that are not reimbursed under the DST Program dealer manager agreement, we have also agreed to pay the Advisor a fee equal to the fee paid by DST Program investors for these costs, which is up to 1.5% of the total equity amount paid for the interests.
+Pursuant to the Advisory Agreement and the Eleventh Amended and Restated Limited Operating Partnership Agreement of the Operating Partnership (the "Operating Partnership Agreement"), DST Properties are included when calculating the fixed advisory fee and the performance participation allocation due to the Advisor.
+Furthermore, because the Advisor funds certain Dealer Manager personnel costs that are not reimbursed under the DST Program dealer manager agreement, we have also agreed to pay the Advisor a fee equal to the fee paid by DST Program investors for these costs, which is up to 1.5% of the total equity amount paid for the DST Interests.

 DST Manager Fees.
-AIREX Manager LLC (the "DST Manager"), a wholly owned subsidiary of the Operating Partnership, acts, directly or through a wholly-owned subsidiary, as the manager of each Delaware statutory trust holding a DST Property, but has assigned all of its rights and obligations as manager (including fees and reimbursements received) to AIREX Advisor LLC ("DST Advisor"), an affiliate of the Advisor.
-While the intention is to sell 100% of the interests to third parties, AIREX may hold an interest for a period of time and therefore could be subject to the following description of fees and reimbursements paid to the DST Manager.
-The DST Manager will have primary responsibility for performing administrative actions in connection with the trust and any DST Property and has the sole power to determine when it is appropriate for a trust to sell a DST Property.
-For its services, DST Advisor will receive, through the DST Manager, (i) a management fee equal to a stated percentage (e.g., 1.0%) of the gross rents payable to the trust, with such amount to be set on a deal-by-deal basis, (ii) a disposition fee of up to 1.0% of the gross sales price of certain DST Properties sold to a third party, subject to the terms of the applicable DST Program offering documents, (iii) a loan fee of up to 1.0% for any financing provided by us in connection with the DST Program (in which case a subsidiary of ours would provide the debt financing and earn interest thereon, as discussed further below), (iv) reimbursement of certain expenses associated with the establishment, maintenance and operation of the trust and DST Properties and the sale of any DST Property to a third party, and (v) up to 1.0% of the gross equity proceeds as compensation developing and maintaining the DST Program technology and intellectual property.
-Furthermore, to the extent that the Operating Partnership exercises its fair market value purchase option to acquire the interests from the investors at a later time in exchange for OP Units, and such investors subsequently submit such OP Units for redemption pursuant to the terms of the Operating Partnership, a redemption fee of up to 1.0% of the amount otherwise payable to a limited partner upon redemption will be paid to DST Manager subject to the terms of the applicable DST Program offering documents.
+AIREX Manager LLC (the "DST Manager"), a wholly owned subsidiary of the Operating Partnership, acts, directly or through a wholly owned subsidiary, as the manager of each DST holding a DST Property, but has assigned all of its rights and obligations as manager (including fees and reimbursements received) to AIREX Advisor LLC ("DST Advisor"), an affiliate of the Advisor.
+While the intention is to sell 100% of the DST Interests to third parties, AIREX may hold a DST Interest for a period of time and therefore could be subject to the following description of fees and reimbursements paid to the DST Manager.
+The DST Manager will have primary responsibility for performing administrative actions in connection with the DST and any DST Property and has the sole power to determine when it is appropriate for a DST to sell a DST Property.
+For its services, DST Advisor will receive, through the DST Manager, (i) a management fee equal to a stated percentage (e.g., 1.0%) of the gross rents payable to the DST, with such amount to be set on a deal-by-deal basis, (ii) a disposition fee of up to 1.0% of the gross sales price of certain DST Properties sold to a third party, subject to the terms of the applicable DST Program offering documents, (iii) a loan fee of up to 1.0% for any financing provided by us in connection with the DST Program (in which case a subsidiary of ours would provide the debt financing and earn interest thereon, as discussed further below), (iv) reimbursement of certain expenses associated with the establishment, maintenance and operation of the DST and DST Properties and the sale of any DST Property to a third party, and (v) up to 1.0% of the gross equity proceeds as compensation developing and maintaining the DST Program technology and intellectual property.
+Furthermore, to the extent that the Operating Partnership exercises its fair market value purchase option to acquire the DST Interests from the investors at a later time in exchange for OP Units, and such investors subsequently submit such OP Units for redemption pursuant to the terms of the Operating Partnership, a redemption fee of up to 1.0% of the amount otherwise payable to a limited partner upon redemption will be paid to DST Manager subject to the terms of the applicable DST Program offering documents.